Sharon Wright is an author, journalist and scriptwriter.

 I first came across Lily’s extraordinary story as a cub reporter on the Keighley News back in 1992.
 Lily is said to haunt the Old White Lion Hotel, where she spent her last night, in the heart of Haworth – aka ‘Bronteland’.
 Now her tale of derring-do is brought to life in a light-hearted drama that pays homage to that heroine from Haworth history, ‘Leaping Lily’.

-Friller had its premiere at Haworth Festival 2014 and there are exciting plans afoot for 2016.
+Friller had its premiere at Haworth Festival 2014 and was staged as an immersive performance at Ponden Hall at Halloween 2016.
+See here…

 This is the cast of my first play Full Fat, a winner of the 2013 oneACTS festival of new playwriting at the cornerHOUSE theatre in Tolworth, South West London.